-Ted Lasso’s seventh episode, “Headspace,” written by Phoebe Walsh is the exploration of decision making and going further into the dark forest we were forewarned about.
+Ted Lasso‘s seventh episode, “Headspace,” written by Phoebe Walsh, explores decision-making and goes further into the dark forest we were forewarned about.
 It’s a brilliantly compelling episode that tries to dig deep into the layers of our favorite characters, and though it leaves us with a lot unanswered, that is ultimately where its strength lies.

 The Exploration of a Coach’s Headspace

 Getting help is hard.
-Sitting in therapy for the first time after having prior experience and preconceived notions of what it’s always like isn’t easy, and Ted Lasso is exploring that reality through close inspection of its nominal character.
+Sitting in therapy for the first time after having prior experience and preconceived notions of what it’s always like isn’t easy, and Ted Lasso explores that reality through close inspection of its fundamental character.

-It starts off just as you’d expect with Ted’s nerves and anxiety coming out in the form of quips and constant chatter.
-His inability to find a position to sit comfortably in, commenting on the intimacy of the setting, mentioning cartoons/TV, cracking a Don Draper joke followed by mimicking the toy and a faint, subtle deep breath was a compelling way to begin.
-However, after Dr. Fieldstone asks him to perhaps start with what happened the night before, he immediately storms off stating that this isn’t going to work for him.
+It starts just as you’d expect, with Ted’s nerves and anxiety coming out in the form of quips and constant chatter.
+His inability to find a position to sit comfortably in, commenting on the intimacy of the setting, mentioning cartoons/TV, cracking a Don Draper joke followed by mimicking the toy, and a faint, subtle deep breath was a compelling way to begin.
+However, after Dr. Fieldstone asks him to perhaps start with what happened the night before, he immediately storms off, stating that this isn’t going to work for him.

 “I think it’s bullshit.
 You don’t know me.
 We don’t have history.
 And you just expect me to spill my guts about all the gory details of my life.
 The fights and mistakes.
 My deep dark secrets.
 But you ain’t listening cause you care about me, no, you’re only listening to me cause you’re being paid to listen to me.
 You’re getting paid to just jot down your little notes, and diagnose my tears, and then what?
 Probably just blame it on my folks, right?”

-Before we get into dissecting Ted’s comment, I need to mention that “Headspace” does something riveting, and it prompts us to look back on “Lavender” where Dr. Fieldstone had mentioned that her favorite book is The Prince of Tides.
+Before we dissect Ted’s comment, I need to mention that “Headspace” does something riveting, and it prompts us to look back on “Lavender,” where Dr. Fieldstone had noted that her favorite book is The Prince of Tides.
 For those who aren’t familiar with the novel (there’s also a film), it follows a coach named Tom Wingo who hesitantly sees a therapist named Susan Lowenstein.
-I won’t spoil the rest of the story for those who aren’t familiar with it, but there are a number of parallels we can draw including the approaches taken into welcoming/disregarding therapy.
+I won’t spoil the rest of the story for those who aren’t familiar with it, but there are several parallels we can draw, including the approaches taken into welcoming and disregarding therapy.

 But before the show gives us any more similarities (which will perhaps be in later episodes if this isn’t just a coincidence), the third time proves to be a charm, and Dr. Fieldstone confronts Ted.
 She tells him that she was offended by his statement because while she would do this for free, in the same way that he gets paid to be a coach, she gets paid to a job she sincerely cares about.
-Sarah Niles brought such heart and vulnerability to that statement, it broke me.
+Sarah Niles brought such heart and vulnerability to that statement it broke me.
 The way both Sudeikis and Niles play off one another in these scenes is utterly masterful.
-Dr. Fieldstone isn’t stoic, she’s warm and sincere, which the scene in last week’s episode with the team showcases.
+Dr. Fieldstone isn’t stoic; she’s warm and sincere, which the scene in last week’s episode with the team showcases.
 She can laugh, she can crack jokes, she does smile a lot.
-But she is also no Ted Lasso in how expressive he could be, thus to open up like this and to vocalize her pain shows so much of her character.
+But she is also no Ted Lasso in how expressive he could be; thus, opening up like this and vocalizing her pain shows so much of her character.

 It not only continues to show us that she’s good at her job, but it shows us that there is pain inside of people like her as well.
-In the same way that this arc reveals just how important it is to check in on the most optimistic people, this moment reveals that those who are helping us are human too.
+In the same way that this arc reveals just how important it is to check in on the most optimistic people, this moment reveals that those helping us are human.
 They crack and break just as much as they smile.

 Wunderkind Wonder Kid

-Now, while we have no evidence as to what or how Nate’s family believes, looking into how differently both his parents behave with him is an interesting factor to weigh in on.
-While his mother seems to coddle and show deep appreciation for him, his father seems to be more passive, and in Nate’s own words, he complains frequently.
+Looking into how differently both his parents behave with him is an interesting factor to weigh in on.
+While his mother seems to coddle and show deep appreciation for him, his father appears to be more passive, and in Nate’s own words, he complains frequently.
 (We even see him argue with the newspaper.)
-However, oftentimes when a parent is unkind or mistreats a kid, the same type of behavior can be seen exhibited towards their spouse, but that doesn’t seem to be the case with Nate’s mother and father.
+However, often when a parent is unkind or mistreats a kid, the same type of behavior can be seen towards their spouse, but that doesn’t seem to be the case with Nate’s mother and father.

-On the surface at least, they appear to have somewhat of a healthy relationship, and a language established with each other.
+On the surface, at least, they appear to have somewhat of a healthy relationship and a language established with each other.
 So, what’s the story?
 Why is Nate’s father so hesitant to commend or compliment his son?
+Is Nate’s father merely trying to protect him from getting too cocky, or does he have no idea how to communicate appropriately?
 And again, there are a lot of parents like him who’ve shown such a lack of care that it’s triggered insecurities through the roof within their kids.
-Is Nate’s father merely trying to protect him from getting too cocky or does he have no idea how to properly communicate?
 When we get to the bottom of this, it’s going to be so fascinating to explore because watching Nate stick his tongue out to the cardboard box with a silly face then harnessing some of the same behavior he gets from his father in order to belittle Colin was a lot to take in.

-Does Nate genuinely believe this about Colin or is this something he thinks about himself?
-When he reads headlines such as, “Is Nathan Shelley Ready to Manage His Own Team?” is he filled with confidence or do these harrowing words of crushing self-doubt haunt him regularly?
+Does Nate genuinely believe this about Colin, or is this something he thinks about himself?
+When he reads headlines such as, “Is Nathan Shelley Ready to Manage His Own Team?” is he filled with confidence, or do these harsh words of crushing self-doubt haunt him regularly?
 (I’m still on the imposter syndrome train, but we shall see.)

-And in this case, when one’s headspace isn’t clear enough to make proper decisions, thankfully another overhears in order to have the necessary conversations.
+And in this case, when one’s headspace isn’t clear enough to make proper decisions, thankfully, another overhears to have the necessary conversations.
 Beard hears what Nate said to Colin and confronts him about it, stating that the comment was weird and personal, and he needs to apologize.
-Nate agrees then asks if he has told Ted, which Beard responds by saying this is between them.
-This once again brings us back to the idea mentioned last week that Ted seems to be the only figured Nate is terrified of disappointing; he seems to be the only one whose opinions matter most.
+Nate agrees then asks if he has told Ted, to which Beard responds by saying this is between them.
+This again brings us back to the idea mentioned last week that Ted seems to be the only figure Nate is terrified of disappointing; he appears to be the only one whose opinions matter most.

 The Couple’s Clash

 Roy is a smart man, but he isn’t always good at reading the signs.
 (She should have just quoted rom-coms to him, that would’ve done the trick.)
-However, the thing with Roy and Keeley is that now that they have come to the understanding that space is a healthy necessity in their relationship, it’ll result in them growing stronger as a couple.
+However, the thing with Roy and Keeley is that now that they understand that space is a healthy necessity in their relationship, it’ll result in them growing stronger as a couple.
 And the three hours of peace will undoubtedly work to satisfy in all the right ways.

 Hesitations to Meet

 “Headspace” does such a remarkable job of exploring the state of mind in altering forms with each of the main characters, and Rebecca’s is so fascinating because very little appears on the surface.
-It might seem as though she is nervous to meet the mystery man and not as eager as he is for that coming day, but as “The Signal” revealed, Rebecca has reasons not to believe that love can actually be a lasting bond.
+It might seem as though she is nervous about meeting the mystery man and not as eager as he is for that coming day, but as “The Signal” revealed, Rebecca has reasons not to believe that love can be a lasting bond.

 Her parents are far from a healthy example, and as a divorced woman with an emotionally abusive ex-husband, her hesitations are rightfully placed.
 Sassy hasn’t had success either, Ted has just divorced, Beard is in a toxic relationship, and thus, believing in love feels like some sort of a foreign concept.
 Higgins and Keeley are the exceptions in her life.
 They are an example of what true love can look like, but it’s human to believe that what they have found is a true marvel in the world and not in the cards for everyone.

-And that serendipitous run-in with Sam while she’s trying to respond was riveting because it’s here where we can understand why so much of this makes sense (notwithstanding age and power imbalance, of course).
-Sam’s warmth and innate kindness screams trustworthy.
+And that serendipitous run-in with Sam, while she’s trying to respond, was riveting because it’s here where we can understand why so much of this makes sense (notwithstanding age and power imbalance, of course).
+Sam’s warmth and innate kindness scream trustworthy.
 I can’t imagine a single person for whom he wouldn’t be perfect for.

 Thereby, it’ll be fascinating to see how it all plays out when they realize they’ve been speaking to each other this entire time, and it’ll also be interesting to see where it all goes and where it leads Rebecca with her walls.
 It’s easy to let them down through a screen—”never been so connected, yet never so further apart”—but come face to face, it’s a different story.
 The walls are higher and sturdier face to face.
-They are harder to break down and exploring this in a myriad of different angles is brilliant.
+They are harder to break down, and exploring this from myriad angles is brilliant.

 Sam hasn’t had colossal heartbreak that we know of.
 His walls aren’t through the roof like Rebecca’s are.
 He’s young, he’s eager, and opening himself up to love is much easier.
 Ted Lasso isn’t a show that subverts expectations, every arc is meticulously planned, and though I have my reservations about this, I’m excited to see the impact the two of them will likely have on each other when the truth is revealed.

-“Headspace” is an intriguing episode that caters to the steps that are taken towards freedom, and it explores the shades within emotions when uncertainties and fears are heightened.
-We are still very much in the dark forest, we’ve got the tools to get out of it, but learning how to properly use them is proving to be at the forefront of surviving and making it out of the battle ground.
+“Headspace” is an intriguing episode that caters to the steps that are taken toward freedom, and it explores the shades within emotions when uncertainties and fears are heightened.
+We are still very much in the dark forest, we’ve got the tools to get out of it, but learning how to use them properly is proving to be at the forefront of surviving and making it out of the battleground.